-She was the first female to win on the show with a 112 pound weight loss.
-She managed to maintain the weight after the show.
+She was the first female to win on the show with a 112-pound weight loss.
+She managed to maintain her weight after the show.

-This weight loss launched her new career with her own book and website.
+This weight loss launched her new career with a book and website.

-She has a new show: Live Big with Ali Vincent where she gets back on the scale and intends to get back on track.
-It airs on The Live Well Network.
+She even made a new show: Live Big with Ali Vincent, aired on The Live Well Network.

 Michelle Aguilar: Season 6

-She weighed 242 pounds at the beginning of the show and 132 pounds at the end to claim the prize.
+She weighed 242 pounds at the show’s beginning and 132 pounds at the end to claim the prize.

 However, she doesn’t disclose what she now weighs.
 Never ask a woman her weight, I guess.

-From pictures and current videos it looks like she has kept most of the weight off.
+Pictures and current videos show that she has kept most of the weight off.

 Helen Phillips: Season 7

-Helen lost 140 pounds on the show and only gained back 18 pounds.
+Helen lost 140 pounds on the show and only gained 18 pounds back.

 She is the oldest Biggest Loser and has the record for losing the most weight.